Riccardo specialises in public law and judicial review, housing and homelessness, and planning law.

 - Ralph v Ralph [2020] EWHC 3348 (QB) – There is no absolute rule that the court will not rectify a document for common mistake in the absence of a pleaded (counter-) claim.

-- Waltham Forest LBC v Marshall [2020] 1 WLR 3187, LC – The First-tier Tribunal must respect, accept, and apply an authority’s policy in implementing financial penalties within the meaning of s.249A Housing Act 2004 unless the appellant provides good reason for departing from it.
+- Waltham Forest LBC v Marshall [2020] 1 WLR 3187, LC – The FTT must respect, accept, and apply an authority’s policy in implementing s.249A penalties unless the appellant provides good reason for departing from it.

-- Hussain v Waltham Forest LBC [2020] 1 WLR 2723, LC – When deciding whether an applicant is a “fit and proper” person to hold a licence, local authorities are permitted to consider the circumstances – including the conduct – underlying a spent conviction notwithstanding the Rehabilitation of Offenders Act 1974.
+- Hussain v Waltham Forest LBC [2020] 1 WLR 2723, LC – When deciding whether an applicant is a “fit and proper” person to hold a licence, local authorities are permitted to consider the circumstances – including the conduct – underlying a spent conviction.

 - Universal Business Team Pty Ltd v Moffitt [2017] EWHC 3251 (Ch) – Where a search order had been deliberately thwarted in a number of ways, such that a serious contempt of court had been committed, the minimum appropriate sentence was an immediate custodial sentence of 14 months.